What do they look like?

 The emu belongs to a group of flightless running birds with flat breastbones known as ratites.
 Ratites are the oldest of modern bird families.
 They include kiwis, ostriches and cassowaries.
 The emu's feathers are very primitive and look like a form of coarse hair.
 The special nature of these feathers enables emus to cope with extreme changes in weather.

-The emu's tracheal pouch, which is part of its windpipe, is used for communication.
-It is over 30 cm long and very thin-walled, and it allows the bird to produce deep guttural grunts.
+The emu makes a deep-throated 'drumming' sound by using its tracheal pouch, which is part of its windpipe.
+The tracheal pouch is over 30 cm long and very thin-walled, and it allows the bird to produce deep guttural grunts.
 This pouch develops fully during the breeding season and is most frequently used during courtship.
+The emu's call can be heard from more than 100 m away.

 Where do they live?